 More than 8 million tons of plastic are dumped in our oceans every year.

 I own one of these LunchBots stainless steel containers and it’s perfect for boxing a lunch.

-I have ten of them, three different sizes in white, blue and some pink and green and I can’t wait to get more.
-The only downside is that they are quite pricey, but they are totally worth it.
-You can buy them on Amazon (click on the picture below), I think you might also be able to find them in Target and Whole Foods.
+I have ten of them, three different sizes in white, blue and some pink and green, and I can’t wait to get more.
+The only downside is that they are pretty pricey, but they are worth it.
+You can buy them on Amazon (click on the picture below).
+I think you might also be able to find them in Target and Whole Foods.

-You will save so many bags and reduce your plastic waste dramatically just by doing this.
-Additionally, buy the reusable bags from the store and use them every time you go shopping.
-I have two reusable bags from Whole Foods and I use them everywhere.
+You will save so many bags and dramatically reduce your plastic packaging waste by doing this.
+Additionally, buy reusable bags from the store and use them every time you go shopping.
+I have two reusable bags from Whole Foods, and I use them everywhere.

 One million plastic bags are used every minute.
 500.000 billion disposable plastic bags are use worldwide each year.
 It takes 1,000 years for a plastic bag to degrade.